Power Sports Battery FAQ

 If a battery does not perform to the published standards shortly after installation it may be in response to one or more of the following issues:

-- 4. How should a new battery be maintained?
+- 4. How should a new lead-acid battery be maintained?

 Proper lead-acid battery maintenance involves periodic mechanical inspection and cleaning, and proper charge maintenance.
 Flooded (wet) batteries should have water levels checked routinely, particularly in hot weather or high charge/discharge cyclic applications, and topped with distilled water if necessary.
 Terminal connections should be checked routinely, and any corrosion should be neutralized with baking soda and water, and removed.
 Battery post cleaners or small wire brushes can help with this process.

 The sealed batteries, AGM and true Gel, all but eliminate the mechanical maintenance issues.
-Lead-acid batteries including the sealed types like to be kept fully charged when not actually being cycled.
-There is NO benefit to fully discharging lead acid batteries as part of maintenance or use, and this includes the true Gels.
-The newer microprocessor chargers allow long term maintenance with a float mode, which will not overcharge batteries.
+There is no benefit to fully discharging AGM and true Gel batteries as part of maintenance or use.
+The newer microprocessor chargersallow long term maintenance with a float mode, which will not overcharge batteries.
 Batteries used infrequently and not on a float charger should be topped off about once a month if possible.
 This helps prevent sulfation build up (see next question).

-Sulfation, the number one cause of early battery failure, is simply crystals of lead sulfate (PbS04) which have formed on the lead storage plates in a lead-acid type battery.
-When a battery is improperly charged (over/under) or allowed to self discharge as occurs during storage/non-use, these crystals build up on the battery’s storage plates and can harden, preventing the battery from ever being fully charged and therefore able to deliver their full power/capacity.
-Routine charging or maintaining with a floating charger helps reduce/eliminate this process.
+Sulfation, the number one cause of early battery failure, is crystals of lead sulfate (PbS04) which have formed on the lead storage plates in a lead-acid type battery.
+When a battery is improperly charged (over/under) or allowed to self-discharge as occurs during storage/non-use, these crystals build up on the battery’s storage plates and can harden, preventing the battery from ever being fully charged and therefore able to deliver their full power/capacity.
 Batteries that sit unattended for extended periods are subject to internal discharge and the degradation/destruction of capacity that sulfation introduces.
-There are electronic devices and battery chargers that address sulfation issues, but the best practice is proper battery management with a microprocessor controlled charger to prevent it in the first place.

 - 6. Can my AGM battery be installed in any position?